michasacuer/Keystroke-dynamics/README.md

 ![My image](https://github.com/michasacuer/Keystroke-dynamics/blob/master/photos/5.jpg) ![My image](https://github.com/michasacuer/Keystroke-dynamics/blob/master/photos/7.jpg)

 My Keystroke Dynamics is simple app to user recognition based on **REALESE TIME**.
+Classification based on kNN alghoritm and Manhattan distance

-Why Realese time?
+# Why Realese time?

 Because Android not provide any features for catching **KeyUp** and **KeyDown** events for Software keyboard.
 Key pressing time is more accurate, but its impossible to get it from default keyboard on Android device.